 1. Determine the Buyer’s Persona

-The first and most crucial step to achieve your ecommerce content marketing goals is to identify your target customer’s qualities.
+The first and most crucial step to achieve your ecommerce content strategy goals is to identify your target customer’s qualities.

 When you create a representation of your ideal customer, you can plan what pieces of content to create, map out which part of the sales funnel to place the content, and develop a brand voice.